mathjax/MathJax-docs/input/tex/extensions/autoload.rst

      }
    };

-says that the `verb` extension will not be autoloaded.
+says that the :ref:`tex-verb` extension will not be autoloaded.

 .. note::

-   The `autoload` extension defines ``\color`` to be the one from the :ref:`tex-color` extension (the LaTeX-compatible one rather than the non-standard MathJax version).
+   The `autoload` extension defines ``\color`` to be the one from the :ref:`tex-color` extension (the LaTeX-compatible one rather than the non-standard MathJax v2 version).
 If you wish to use the non-standard version-2 ``\color`` macro from the :ref:`tex-colorv2` extension instead, use the following: